Creating a Dashboard in Excel: Step-by-Step Guide for Business Managers

 Step 2: Prepare Your Data

-• Each column has a clear header.
+• Each column has distinct and clear headers.

 Step 3: Create Data Visualizations